The United States soldiers have been survival guinea pigs for over 200 years, meaning we might be able to learn a thing or two from their ways.

 What they forget to check, however, is the nutrition content.
 Calories, protein, carbs, healthy fats, and vitamins are more important than a pre-packaged lasagna that tastes like the way “mama cooks it”.

-This doesn’t mean you shouldn’t pack some good-tasting food for “feel good food”, but only use it to decompress stress when you have ample time to do so in a safe environment.
+This doesn’t mean you shouldn’t pack some good-tasting food, but only use it to decompress stress when you have ample time to do so in a safe environment.

 You May Need to Make Tough Decisions

-- There are a lot of examples of tough choices that you as a prepper may be faces with if SHTF.
+There are a lot of examples of tough choices that you as a prepper may be faced with if SHTF.
 Some of these controversial choices include:

 - Cutting sling load, meaning cutting somebody loose who is holding the team back.